-Tamra Dae is a sought-after spray tan artist who began spraying A-list clients at a salon in Beverly Hills when she was just nineteen.
+Tamra Dae is a sought-after spray tan artist who began spraying A-list clients at a Beverly Hills salon when she was just nineteen years old.
 In 2012, she started her own successful freelance spray tan business.
-Clients consistently seek Tamra out for the natural look she achieves as well as her attention to detail.
+People seek Tamra out for the natural tan she creates as well as her sharp attention to detail.
 Tamra, who has a history of psoriasis, noticed that many of her clients had sensitive or reactive skin.
 This inspired her to create her own sunless tanning product, PRIVÉ SUNLESS, a revolutionary clear self-tan mousse.

 Kirbie Johnson is co-host of the Gloss Angeles Podcast (listen to my episode here!) as well as a fellow Texas girl and beauty junkie.
 Kirbie was one of the first people in the salon space to become certified as an airbrush tanner.
 When she moved to L.A. in 2009, she worked at Sunless Studio where she sprayed everyone from celebrities and news personalities to coworkers.

 What Is Self Tanner, and Is It Safe?

 Before we talk about self-tanner prep and application tips, let’s talk about what it is and whether or not it’s safe.
 The first thing you should know is that every single sunless tanning product on the market uses the same active ingredient to give skin a bronzed look.
 It’s called dihydroxyacetone, or DHA for short.
 It has a long and established history, having been in commercial use since 1959.
 It’s commonly sourced from plants such as sugar cane or sugar beets through a fermentation process, although it can also be derived chemically to create a synthetic version.